mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 **Technological aspects.**
 GoTan server is a standalone application, that exposes RESTful API using Restlet framework.
 It is written mostly in Groovy, with some parts written in Java.
-It is capable of accessing classes and servers defined in TANGO database as well as using attributes, commands and properties of any device.
+It is a generic solution, capable of accessing classes and servers defined in TANGO database as well as using attributes, commands and properties of any device.

 The project is not actively developed and has been discontinued in 2013, reaching only a proof-of-concept stage.
+The project may be integrated with a third party frontend layer to create complete web-based TANGO client.

 ## mTango

+TODO

 ## Summary